This popular annual event will be making a splash across the entire Central Coast between 7-16 November 2025.

 The Lakes Festival is a great opportunity for everyone to get out and about, rediscover some places right on your doorstep and celebrate our diverse lakes and waterways with your family and friends.

-Sat 8 November, 4-9pm, The Entrance Catch the incredible Ruby Fields, Dear Sunday, Dizzy Days, Chloe Parche and Elaskia on the main stage.
+Sat 8 November, 4-9pm, Memorial Park, The Entrance Catch the incredible Ruby Fields, Dear Sunday, Dizzy Days, Chloe Parche and Elaskia on the main stage.
 Fun activities, licensed area, roving performers, and fantastic food, followed by fireworks display that will literally Light Up The Lake!

 We’re on a journey to create a more sustainable event for the Central Coast.
 This Scorecard has helped us to measure where The Lakes Festival sits on its sustainability journey in 2024, aligned to the four pillars of sustainability impacts: environmental, socio-economic, cultural, and sustainable management.